Rick Perry 2016 presidential campaign: Campaign

 Perry delivered his first real policy speech on July 2 at the National Press Club.
 In his speech, Perry laid out his economic agenda, at the same time criticizing the Republican Party for their previous attitudes towards race.
 Perry's speech was widely praised with the Wall Street Journal saying that it was "the speech of the campaign so far".
 Perry also delivered a second policy speech on Wall Street at the Yale Club in New York on July 29 where he called for reforms on Wall Street.

 Perry was also the first Republican candidate to come out against Donald Trump, calling Trump's candidacy a "mix of demagoguery, mean-spiritedness and nonsense" and a "cancer on conservatism".
 On July 21, 2015, during a campaign event in South Carolina, Trump said of Perry: "He put glasses on so people will think he's smart.
 And it just doesn't work!
 People can see through the glasses."

+In April 2015, Avik Roy was appointed as senior policy officer of Perry's 2016 presidential campaign and its affiliated committee RickPAC.
+Roy’s responsibilities centered on domestic policy development, particularly health-care and economic policy.

 The Perry campaign raised $1.1 million between April and June 2015 while his affiliated superpac, the Opportunity and Freedom PAC raised in excess of $17 million.